k0001/exinst/exinst/README.md

-`Show` instance for `ReceptacleOfAnySizeThatCanBeShown` works only as long as the `ReceptacleOfAnySizeThatCanBeShown` itself carries a witness that the `Show` constraint for `Receptacle a` is satisfied, which means that if we want to write yet another instance for `ReceptacleOfAnySizeThatCanBeShown` that simply forwarded its implementation to the underlying `Receptacle a`, say `Eq`, then the `MkReceptacleOfAnySizeThatCanBeShown` constructor would need to be modified to witness the `Eq (Receptacle a)` instance too:
+`Show` instance for `ReceptacleOfAnySizeThatCanBeShown` works only as long as the `ReceptacleOfAnySizeThatCanBeShown` itself carries a witness that the `Show` constraint for `Receptacle a` is satisfied, which means that if we want to write yet another instance for `ReceptacleOfAnySizeThatCanBeShown` that simply forwards its implementation to the underlying `Receptacle a`, say `Eq`, then the `MkReceptacleOfAnySizeThatCanBeShown` constructor would need to be modified to witness the `Eq (Receptacle a)` instance too: